LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 - Teams
 - News

-With additional subpages such which accessed through general use of the app such as:
+With additional subpages which accessed through general use of the app such as:
 - Settings
 - Statistics
 - Schedules